Avon Lady

 Chapter 1: Army Life

-True Story Sex Story: Chapter 1: Army Life - This is a story of the 70s and 80s, when men were men and women were glad of it.
-Life was different then.
-Two Army buddies end up sharing a place together.
-When a cute little blonde arrives unannounced, the three become a love triangle.
+True Story Sex Story: Chapter 1: Army Life - This is a story in the 70s & 80s.
+Two Army buddies get the boot from the service with tens of thousands of others when Jimmy Carter takes the Whitehouse.
+They end up sharing a place together.
+A cute little blonde arrives unannounced, the three become a love triangle.
 The hot blonde confuses and confounds both men.
-From there, the story escalates; both want her, but only one can win her heart.
-I had an unrequited crush on an Avon lady, an homage to those hard-working ladies.
+From there, the story escalates; both want her, but only one can have her. later I had a crush on our big boobed Avon Lady, an homage to those hard-working ladies.

 Caution: This True Story Sex Story contains strong sexual content, including Ma/Fa Ma/ft Fa/Fa Consensual Romantic Military Cheating InLaws Massage Masturbation Oral Sex Petting Safe Sex Sex Toys Voyeurism Nudism

-Older now and hopefully wiser, I often look back over the years to the late 1970s.
+Older now and hopefully wiser, I often think back to the late 1970s.
 That was a significant period for me.
 Today, I see things in the news, on YouTube, or on TV shows that amaze and concern me.
 99% of that is media-driven.
 Over 90% is ceaseless chatter meant to inflame us.

 This story is a blast from my past.
 It is 25% true, and the rest is my own.
 The names and places have been changed to protect the guilty.

-Authors Note.
+Author’s Note.
 I never served in the Army, so don’t fry my bacon over this story.
-Please, take it as an homage from a fellow serviceman who was stationed on Oahu.
+Please, take it as an homage from a fellow serviceman who was also stationed on Oahu.

 I’m William Paul Mooney, or Bill.
 I joined the US Army in late 1974 and enlisted for four years.
 Thinking I might want to be a cop someday.
-I had opted for training as an MP or Military Policeman.
+I had opted for training as an MP (Military Policeman).
 They actually gave me what I wanted.

-After my training was complete, they sent me to Honolulu, Hawaii.
-Of all places, I get Hawaii for my first assignment?
+After my training was complete, they sent me to Honolulu, Hawaii, where I arrived by plane.
+Of all places, I got Hawaii for my first assignment?
 However, I soon discovered that there were no pretty girls in hula skirts waiting for me.
-I was posted to a remote base.
+I was immediately posted to a remote base.

 Being young and of age to drink, I often visited the enlisted club with other MPs to decompress.
 We could afford to drink on base.
-Honolulu was over 20 miles away from post and too expensive for our meager paychecks anyway.
+Honolulu was 25 miles away from the post and too expensive for our meager paychecks anyway.

 Being an MP meant we were personally held to a high standard.
 We were limited to social drinking to set an example for other men.
 You learned to sip drinks slowly.
 No drunkenness allowed, period.